-For nearly 20 years, Rock en Seine has been one of the biggest dates on the French music summer calendar and it’s one of the great unmissable European festivals.
+For more than 20 years, Rock en Seine has been one of the biggest dates on the French music summer calendar and it’s one of the great unmissable European festivals.

 With a daily capacity for 40,000 festival-goers, Rock en Seine brings together some of the best international pop and rock acts, with emblematic headliners and the best newcomers in an ideal setting: the beautiful Domaine de Saint-Cloud